This post may contain compensated links. Refer to my disclaimer for more info.

-Most Southerners I know create a Christmas dinner menu similar to their Thanksgiving Day spread but I know we aren’t the only ones that are tired of turkey and trimmings!
-I’m excited to share our Christmas dinner menu ideas with you so maybe it will help you decide what to feed the ones you love (and it will help me next year when I can’t remember what we cooked) …..
+Most Southerners (and those around the world) I know create a Christmas dinner menu similar to their Thanksgiving Day spread, but we don’t do that anymore.
+By the time Christmas dinner rolls around, we’re tired of turkey and the trimmings!
+I’m excited to share our Christmas dinner menu ideas to help you jazz up your gathering too with new excitement and several new recipes to try!

 - smoked roast